hollowdll/hakjdb/README.md

 **Note!** This project is in early development.
 The `main` branch is currently unstable and getting breaking changes!
 Use a specific release version if you want to use this.

+Some documentations are outdated.
+They will be updated before full release.
 The name of the project will be changed before full release.

 # Data types